Lent is meant to be a time of conversion in our lives. It is a time to reflect upon who we are, and who we are to become.

 iii.
 Morning Prayer before weekday morning Mass

 a.
-Eucharist is Christ’s body, blood, soul and divinity
+Eucharist is Christ’s body, blood, soul and divinity3.
+We need to be less focused on ourselves (Fasting and Almsgiving)

 b.
 We need not only to recognize Christ in the Eucharist, but to love him